tmaxsoft-us/ofasm/docs/interface/README.md

 ```

 The next step is to push & pop parameter information by using OFASM_PUSH_PARM & OFASM_POP_PARM function before and after the calling the OFASM VM.
 Please note that the OFASM_PUSH_PARM & OFASM_POP_PARM function is used to push & pop pointer parameter information to OFASM VM.
-Please referer to PGM_P0_OFASM_PUSH & PGM_P0_OFASM_POP implemented in below code.
+Please refer to PGM_P0_OFASM_PUSH & PGM_P0_OFASM_POP implemented in below code.

 ```cpp
 int PGM_P0_OFASM_PUSH(PGM_P0_ASM* p0_asm, PGM_P0_COB* p0_cob)